SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

 Since we want to have some contacts and we want to keep them without resorting to a database or file, we set some class instance variables.

-We define a class instance variable `coworkers` and define a class method accessor as follows:
+We define a class instance variable `coworkers` and define a class accessor method as follows:

 ```
 ContactBook class >> coworkers

 	^ coworkers ifNil: [
 			coworkers := self new
 				add: 'Stef' phone: '112 378';
 				add: 'Pavel' phone: '898 678';
 				add: 'Marcus' phone: '444 888';
 				yourself ]
 ```

-We add one method to be able to reset them if necessary.
+We add one method to reset the coworkers if necessary.
-The `<script>` pragma tells the system browser to add a small button to execute `reset` method easily.
+The `<script>` pragma tells the system browser to add a small button to execute the `reset` method easily.

 ```
 ContactBook class >> reset